-Now as I’ve reached adulthood I realize I my fears were unfounded.
-Well, mostly.
-While a lot of adults live boring lives they hate, it’s not inevitable.
+However, while a lot of adults live boring lives they hate, it’s not inevitable.
 The key to being happy, I believe, is to think young.
-In other words, embrace the best parts of youth and never give them up.
+In other words, keep your wisdom and experience, but still embrace the best parts of youth and never give them up.

 Laugh (A Lot)